xan105/Achievement-Watcher/README.md

 Not as sexy as a directX Overlay but it's the next best thing.<br />
 Display a Windows toast notification when you unlock an achievement.<br />
 **Please verify your notification and focus assistant settings for this to work properly**.<br />
+You can test it in Settings > Advanced > Toast Notification Test

 <p align="center">
 <img src="https://github.com/xan105/Achievement-Watcher/raw/master/screenshot/live.gif">